Coupled Supersymmetry and Ladder Structures Beyond the Harmonic Oscillator: Introduction

 The remainder of this paper is organized as follows.
-In Section 2, we develop the {coupled SUSY} structure which expands the relationship among the QMHO, SUSY, and the corresponding coupled SUSY systems.
-In Section 3, we establish eigenvalues and eigenfunctions of the corresponding coupled SUSY system.
+In Section 2, we develop the {coupled SUSY} structure which expands the relationship among the QMHO, SUSY, and the corresponding coupled SUSYs.
+In Section 3, we establish eigenvalues and eigenfunctions of the corresponding coupled SUSY.
 In Section 4, we establish the connections between coupled SUSY and other oscillator systems, namely Schwinger's approach to the two-particle QMHO system, and the $\mathfrak{su}(1,1)$ approach to the QMHO.
-In Section 5, we develop the coherent states for coupled SUSY systems.
+In Section 5, we develop the coherent states for coupled SUSY.
 Due to the algebraic structure of coupled SUSY, a more complex coherent state structure exists than what has been found previously for either SUSY or the QMHO.
-In Section 6, we derive some uncertainty principles associated to coupled SUSY systems via ladder operators, generalizing the traditional Heisenberg uncertainty principle.
-In doing so, we discover new quantum operators corresponding to the classical Lagrangian and action.
+In Section 6, we derive some uncertainty principles associated to coupled SUSY via ladder operators, generalizing the traditional Heisenberg uncertainty principle.
+In doing so, we discover new quantum operators corresponding to the classical Lagrangian and dilation.
+In Section 7, we show that harmonic oscillators can be realized as special classes of coupled SUSYs, suggesting that coupled SUSYs may have utitlity in quantum field theory and elementary particles.